davitwbd/EstacionamentoWeb/README.md

 This is a web project of a Parking (MVC Pattern).

-It was created just to train some technologies and
-To collaborate with a basic model of a web application for starters.
+It was created just to train some technologies and to collaborate with a basic model of a web application for beginners.

 Initial technologies:
 JSF, PrimeFaces, Java.